6 Configuring emuR for ToBI annotations

 6.3 Configuring a database for ToBI annotations

-The database currently has an ITEM annotation level ORT that dominates an ITEM level MAS containing syllabifications.
-MAS dominates the SEGMENT level MAU, which contains the phonetic segmentation.
+The database currently has an ITEM-type annotation level ORT that dominates an ITEM-type level MAS containing syllabifications.
+MAS dominates the SEGMENT-type level MAU, which contains the phonetic segmentation.
 You can confirm this either by serve()ing the database or by calling summary(alb2_DB).

 Our next task is to add a level Tone for marking intonational events and to add a new SEGMENT level, ORT2 which contains word-level segmentations.
-The tonal events of the Tone tier and annotations of the ORT2 tier are to be linked automatically, just as in Figure 6.1.
+The tonal events of the Tone level and annotations of the ORT2 level are to be linked automatically, just as in Figure 6.1.

-• Create the SEGMENT level ORT2 containing word annotations linked to times.
+• Create a SEGMENT-type level called ORT2 containing word annotations linked to times.

 • Create a Tone level and link it to ORT2.